Measuring the success of our breast screening program

-- encouraging as many women as possible to attend screening (participation)
+- encouraging as many eligible Victorians as possible to attend screening (participation)

 - cancer detection rates

-- minimising the impact of screening on well women
+- minimising the negative impacts of screening on clients attending our program

 - getting results or treatment as soon as possible

-- ensuring women have the best possible experience at the point of service
+- ensuring our clients have the best possible experience at the point of service

 The National Accreditation Standards stipulate compliance with numerous specific measures, for more information see Quality and accreditation.

 Participation relates to an appropriate level of access and participation of women in the target and eligible population.
-Our recruitment strategies are targeted at women aged 50−74 years and the screening interval is every two years for most women.
+Our recruitment strategies are targeted at women and Trans and gender diverse people aged 50−74 years and the screening interval is every two years for most of our clients.